PluginCafe/cinema4d_py_sdk_extended/scripts/02_data_algorithms/readme.md

     Creates a Luka Noise into a BaseBitmap.
     Displays this BaseBitmap into the Picture Viewer.

+### datatype_gradient

+    Showcases the usage of the custom data type c4d.Gradient.

 ### icondata_basic

     Displays the icon of the selected object into the Picture Viewer.
     Before R21 it's possible to call BaseList2D.GetIcon which will returns a dictionary representing an IconData.